WhoIsJack/DySTrack/docs/source/usage/_includes/start_dystrack_manager_instructions.rst

    for sufficiently fast file writing for your use case.

-1. **Open a Windows command console**
+1. **Open a Minifoge prompt**

-   Depending on how python was installed, you may need to specifically open a "Miniforge Prompt" or "Anaconda Prompt", or run ``conda init``.
+   Depending on how python was installed, you may instead need to open an "Anaconda Prompt" or a standard Windows command prompt.

 2. **Activate the environment in which DySTrack has been installed**

-   For example:
+   Usually it is called ``dystrack``, so run:

    .. code-block:: batch